bigmak712/tip-calculator/README.md

 * [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:
-* [X] Changing the possible tip percentages and remembering them across app restarts.
+* [X] Changing the tip percentages and remembering them across app restarts.
 * [X] Added a rounded tip/total option that will show the tip/total rounded to the nearest dollar.
 * [X] Added a split check option that will calculate the total split between people.
 * [X] Added color themes